This post may contain affiliate links to products I use and highly recommend. You can read my full disclosure .

 - Bake the cupcakes on 350 degrees for 18-22 minutes

-Absolutely!
-If you are making cupcakes for a large crowd or a potluck, then you can double this recipe.
-You can adjust the servings in the recipe card below so that it does the math for all of the ingredients for you.
+This recipe makes one dozen cupcakes and a serving is one cupcake with cream cheese frosting.
+If you are making cupcakes for a large crowd or a potluck, then you can double this recipe by adjusting the serving size in the recipe card below.

 - Keto-friendly Almond Butter Frosting

 - Chocolate Cupcakes: As much I wish you could, you can’t just add cocoa powder to a vanilla cupcake recipe to make chocolate cupcakes!
 So, if you want chocolate cupcakes, check out Ultimate Low Carb Chocolate Cupcakes